 Maryland became the seventh state to join the Union on April 28, 1788.
 Maryland’s first two senators, Charles Carroll and John Henry, took office on March 4, 1789.
-Maryland’s longest-serving senators include Millard Tydings (1927-1951), Paul Sarbanes (1977-2007), and Barbara Mikulski (1987-present).
-On January 3, 2011, Barbara Mikulski became the longest-serving female senator to date.
-Among those who rose to leadership positions are John Howard and Samuel Smith, both of whom served as the Senate’s president pro tempore.
+Maryland’s longest-serving senators include Millard Tydings (1927-1951), Paul Sarbanes (1977-2007), and Barbara Mikulski (1987-2017).
+In 2011 Barbara Mikulski became the longest-serving female senator to date.
+Mikulski was also the first Democratic woman to serve in a leadership position, as Democratic Conference secretary.
+John Howard and Samuel Smith both served as the Senate’s president pro tempore.
 As vice president, Spiro Agnew was the Senate’s constitutional president or presiding officer.